censorship-no/ceno-docs/user-manual/en/concepts/how.md

 An injector can behave like a normal (though extra available) proxy server, and this is indeed what Ouinet clients (including the CENO Browser) do currently when trying to access content over a proxy.
 In this case, the injector will neither see the actual information flowing between your client and the origin server (unless it is a plain, unencrypted HTTP connection itself).

 But there exist other tools allowing you to reach proxies in stringent network interference conditions so, what is so special about Ouinet injectors?

+### Trusting shared content

+Well, the point is that an injector does not just retrieve content on behalf of your client, it also allows you to share that content with others at a later time, even *when there is no longer access to the injector or most of the Internet*.

+You could of course download a page in your browser and copy the resulting files to other people, which should be fine if you knew each other.
+But what if you received such files from an unknown person?
+How could you be sure that the content actually came from the Web site it claims, that it was retrieved at a certain date or that the information in them has not been manipulated?

 TODO